 At 10.4 meters long and nearly 8.75 tons, Tiangong-1 served as a test bed for a variety of critical systems, such as life support.
 It also docked with the Shenzhou-8, Shenzhou-9, and Shenzhou-10 spacecrafts and performed a variety of other tasks during its four-and-a-half-year lifespan, some two years longer than initially anticipated.

-Decommissioned officially in March, Tiangong-1 was replaced by Tiangong-2 which launched last Thursday.
-The new station will house two Chinese astronauts in October or early November for up to a month, which will perform further tests on life support systems and “scientific research.”
+Tiangong-1 was replaced by Tiangong-2.
+The new station will house two Chinese astronauts for up to a month, with further tests on life support systems and “scientific research.”
 One of those tests is an atomic clock, which scientists want to use to determine if the effects of gravity increase the accuracy of the timepiece, according to news reports.

-But even Tiagong-2 won’t stay in orbit very look.
-That station, too, will fall to earth in an uncontrolled manner, likely soon before the final version of the station launches sometime in the 2020s.
+But even Tiagong-2 won’t stay in orbit very long.
+That station, too, will fall to Earth in an uncontrolled manner, likely soon before the final version of the station launches sometime in the 2020s.

 Updated on April 1: Added latest re-entry information from the ESA and Aerospace.

 - Hubble Space Telescope images exceptionally fluffy galaxy

 - James Webb Space Telescope fully aligned and capturing crisp images

 - Space station’s new robotic arm springs to life